SwiftIsland/shift-island-2025/README.md

 ### Materials
 - **[Slides: Sketchnoting-workshop.pdf](Sketchnoting-workshop.pdf)**
 - Blog post: [Vision for Sketchnoting (2025)](https://fbernutz.github.io/posts/2025-01-19-vision-for-sketchnoting/)
-- Workshop summary: Sketchnoting as a tool to visualize ideas, capture talks, and enhance memory by combining words with simple drawings.
+- Workshop summary: Sketchnoting as a tool to visualize ideas, capture talks, and enhance your memory by combining words with drawings.

 ### Key Ideas
-- Sketchnoting helps you focus, remember, and share insights creatively.
+- Sketchnoting helps you focus, remember, and share insights in a creative manner.
 - Anyone can sketchnote — no drawing talent required, just simple symbols and structures.
+Use the visual language.

 ---